ReSurfEMG/ReSurfEMG/README.md

 ### Folders and Notebooks

+Our [guide to notebooks](https://github.com/ReSurfEMG/ReSurfEMG/blob/main/notebooks_guide.md) is under construction.
+To look around keep in mind the following distinction on folders:

 researcher_interface:
 - These are a growing series of interactive notebooks that allow researchers to investigate questions about their own EMG data